Is GW231123 a hierarchical merger?: Results Conclusion

 While we focus here on the possibility that GW231123 is a 2G+2G merger, one may also consider the possibility that this event is a 2G+1G or 3G+1G merger.
 In fact, parameter estimation of GW231123 using the \textsc{XO4a} waveform gives component mass estimates $m_1=143^{+24}_{-14}$ $\text{M}_\odot$ and $m_2=55^{+11}_{-18}$ $\text{M}_\odot$, and component spin estimates $\chi_1=0.92^{+0.07}_{-0.06}$ and $\chi_2=0.47^{+0.41}_{-0.47}$ \citep[][] {collaboration_gw231123_2025}, which may be more consistent with the merger of a high-mass, high-spin second or third-generation black hole with a first-generation black hole.
 Again, a comprehensive treatment of GW231123 as a 2G+1G or 3G+1G merger would likely be more sensitive to the assumed mass distribution of 1G black holes -- we leave this for future work.

 Moreover, GW231123 may also be explained as a 3G+2G hierarchical merger, due especially to the extremal spin of its primary component estimated by all waveforms.
-For example, \citet[][]{borchers_gravitational-wave_2025} find that the retained remnant spin distribution of 2G+1G mergers (3G components) form consistently with $\chi_f\ge{0.8}$, even at low cluster escape velocities and natal spins.
-However, we suspect that the merger rates of 3G+2G events are probably too low (compared to 2G+2G or 2G+1G mergers) to account for GW231123 \citep[][]{kimball_black_2020,gerosa_hierarchical_2021}.
+For example, \citet[][]{borchers_gravitational-wave_2025} find that the retained remnant spin distribution of 2G+1G mergers (3G components) form consistently with $\chi_f\ge{0.8}$, even at low cluster escape velocities and birth spins.
+However, we suspect that the merger rates of 3G+2G events are probably too low \citep[compared to 2G+2G or 2G+1G mergers; see][]{kimball_black_2020,gerosa_hierarchical_2021} to account for GW231123.
 Such mergers may require alternate formation environments with higher escape velocities, such as nuclear star clusters \citep[e.g.,][]{fragione_demographics_2023}.
 The possibility of GW231123 containing a 3G or higher generation was also raised as a possibility in \citet[][]{collaboration_gw231123_2025}.